bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 Refresh this.
-If I take no again and now if I click submit you\'ll notice.
+If I take no again and now if I click submit you&apos;ll notice.
 Does that but then it actually processes the form.
 And I can see that up here because I use the get variable.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->